 Royal High School Club in London welcomes former pupils and teachers of the Royal High School of Edinburgh, Scotland (RHS).

 Latest news of the club and events can usually be found in our News and Events blog before appearing on this page.

 Our website also contains many stories from former pupils and the odd former teacher.
 We also have a ‘Where are they now’ section where old school photos can be posted and hopefully former friends can be reunited.

 As well as the links at the top of the page, there are links in the footer which may also be useful.
 In particular, our Site Map provides an overview of the material available and should assist in finding your way around this site.

-Fraser Wright is our club president, having succeeded Valerie Peay.
-Read more about Fraser.
+Paul Fleming is our club president, having succeeded Fraser Wright in 2017.
+Read more about Paul.

 The committee ensure that the club runs smoothly.
 See who they are on the Committee page.